indeep-xyz/jp-personal-names-from-enamdict/doc/DB-ENAMDICT-Convert.md

 ### SourcePath

-file path for the ENAMEDICT format file was encoded _UTF-8_.
+file path for the ENAMDICT format file was encoded _UTF-8_.

 if not exists, run to `./setup_src.sh`.